BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 ## Description

 I built this powerful asynchronous IP-Scanner, because every script i found on the Internet was very slow.
-Most of them do there job, but ping every IP/Host in sequence and no one of them could ping more than /24.
-This is Ok if you have a few host, but if you want to scan a large IP-Range, you need a lot of hot coffee :)
+Most of them do there job, but ping every IP/Host in sequence and/or no one of them could ping more than /24.
+This is Ok if you have a few host, but if you want to scan a large IP-Range, you need a lot of coffee :)

 This Script can scan every IP-Range you want.
 To do this, just enter a Start IP and an End IP.
 This Script don't need a subnetmask (for example 172.16.1.47 to 172.16.2.5 would work).